antonio-mastropaolo/LANCE/README.md

 # Using Deep Learning To Support Logging Activities

-In thiw work we present LANCE(Log stAtemeNt reCommEnder), a fully-fledge deep learning approach for supporting the task of log statemtent injection in the context of Java.
-LANCE, is built on the recently proposed Text-To-Text Transfer Transformer (T5) architecture (https://github.com/google-research/text-to-text-transfer-transformer), which has been proved to reach SOTA results when supporting <a href="">code-related tasks</a>
+We present LANCE(Log stAtemeNt reCommEnder), a DL-based approach for supporting the task of log statement generation and injection in the context of Java.
+LANCE is built on the recently proposed  <a href="https://github.com/google-research/text-to-text-transfer-transformer">Text-To-Text Transfer Transformer (T5) architecture</a>

 #### How to experiment with LANCE

+*  ##### How to train a new <a href='https://github.com/google/sentencepiece/blob/master/python/README.md'>SentencePiece Model</a>

    Before training the [T5 small](https://github.com/google-research/text-to-text-transfer-transformer), namely the core of LANCE, it is important to also train a      new tokenizer (sentencepiece model) to accomodate the expanded vocabulary given by the java programming language.
 For such, we used the raw pre-training instances(Java corpus) + English sentences from the well known C4 dataset

-*  ##### How to train a new <a href='https://github.com/google/sentencepiece/blob/master/python/README.md'>SentencePiece Model</a>

     *Pythonic way*